100 Stories

 1) Transportation:

-1. By car: a round trip journey to and from Outlets from Hiroshima City will cost you approximately ¥600 for the gas.
+1. By car: a round-trip journey to and from THE OUTLETS from downtown Hiroshima will cost you approximately ¥600 for the gas.

 3. By private charter plane: assuming you own a private jet, one would be able to reach the Outlets in roughly 30 seconds and all with the small price of ¥200,000.

-4) Shopping: the sky is really the limit here.
+4) Shopping: The sky is really the limit here.
 It completely depends on your budget and if you’re looking to buy a nice gift for your sweetheart.
-You could spend anywhere from ¥5,000 for a cute scarf to ¥500,000 for one of the aforementioned cars.
+You could spend anywhere from ¥5,000 on a cute scarf to ¥500,000 on one of the aforementioned cars.
 In either case, I recommend bringing no less than ¥20,000 for shopping purposes.

 5) Conveniences: there are coin lockers for ¥100 that are available on site, so you need not worry about dragging your bag/luggage around all day at the Outlets.